 Fortunately, however, there are ways to prevent this condition.

-To start, make sure you get your dog from a reputable breeder committed to healthy breeding practices.
-And then when you welcome the dog into your home, always keep them on a healthy diet and limit the amount of jumping or extremely rough play.
+To start, ensure you get your dog from a reputable breeder committed to healthy breeding practices.
+And then, when you welcome the dog into your home, always keep them on a healthy diet and limit the amount of jumping or extremely rough play.